Andrey Koreshkov

-Andrey Andreevich Koreshkov (Russian: Андрей Андреевич Корешков, born August 23, 1990) is a Russian mixed martial artist who competes in the welterweight division of Bellator MMA.
+Andrey Andreevich Koreshkov (Russian: Андрей Андреевич Корешков, born August 23, 1990) is a Russian mixed martial artist who competes in the welterweight division of the Professional Fighters League (PFL).
 He is the former Bellator Welterweight World Champion.
-As of February 7, 2023, he is #7 in the Bellator Welterweight Rankings.

 Mixed martial arts career

 Early career

 Koreshkov made his professional mixed martial arts (MMA) debut in October 2010.
-He initially competed exclusively in his native Russia and compiled an undefeated record of 8-0 (five technical knockouts, three submissions) with none of his fights going to a decision.
+He initially competed exclusively in his native Russia and compiled an undefeated record of 8–0 (five technical knockouts, three submissions) with none of his fights going to a decision.

 The MMA news site Bloody Elbow listed Koreshkov as the top welterweight prospect in their 2012 MMA scouting report.

 Bellator MMA

 In January 2012, it was announced that Koreshkov would make his United States debut for Bellator.

-In his debut, Koreshkov faced Tiawan Howard on March 30, 2012 at Bellator LXIII.
+In his debut, Koreshkov faced Tiawan Howard on March 30, 2012, at Bellator LXIII.
 He won via KO in the first round.

-Andrey next faced Derrick Krantz on May 18, 2012 at Bellator LXIX.
+Andrey next faced Derrick Krantz on May 18, 2012, at Bellator LXIX.
 He won the fight via TKO in the third round.

 Bellator Season 7 Welterweight Tournament

-Andrey then faced Jordan Smith on September 28, 2012 at Bellator LXXIV.
+Andrey then faced Jordan Smith on September 28, 2012, at Bellator LXXIV.
 He defeated Smith after 3 rounds, earning Koreshkov won a unanimous decision victory.

 In the semifinals of the tournament, Koreshkov won via Technical Knockout, defeating Marius Zaromskis in the first round.

 Koreshkov faced Lyman Good in the final of the tournament and won via unanimous decision (29–28, 29–28, 29–28).
 By winning the tournament, Koreshkov also secured a title shot.

-Koreshkov faced Ben Askren in a bout for the Bellator Welterweight Championship on July 31, 2013 at Bellator 97.
+Koreshkov faced Ben Askren in a bout for the Bellator Welterweight Championship on July 31, 2013, at Bellator 97.
 He lost the fight via TKO in the fourth round.

 Bellator Season 10 Welterweight Tournament

 In March 2014, Koreshkov entered the Bellator season ten welterweight tournament.
-He faced Nah-Shon Burrell in the quarterfinal match on March 14, 2014 at Bellator 112.
+He faced Nah-Shon Burrell in the quarterfinal match on March 14, 2014, at Bellator 112.
 He won the fight via TKO during the first minute of the first round.

-Koreshkov was expected to face Sam Oropeza on May 2, 2014 in Welterweight tournament finals at Bellator 118.
+Koreshkov was expected to face Sam Oropeza on May 2, 2014, in Welterweight tournament finals at Bellator 118.
 Oropeza, however, was injured and replaced by Justin Baesman.
 Koreshkov won via knockout due to a flying knee in the first round.

 In the finals, Koreshkov met Adam McDonough at Bellator 122 on July 25, 2014.
 He won the fight via unanimous decision, securing his second tournament win and title shot.